Temple Newsam: Coal mining on the estate

 Opencast mining on the estate began in May 1942.
 Seven sites were exploited to the south of the house almost entirely destroying Capability Brown's landscape.
 One site reached within 100 m of the South Terrace.
 It continued at the Gamblethorpe site as far as Dawson's Wood, in full view of the house, until 1987.
 No trace of the opencast remains now as the parkland was re-landscaped.

 In 2019 there was a temporary exhibition about coal mining at Temple Newsam which was called 'Blot on the Landscape'.

 House and estate today

 The house and estate are owned by Leeds City Council and open to the public.
 The house has undergone substantial restoration to its exterior.
 There is an established programme of restoring rooms back to known previous configurations, reversing the numerous intrusive installations and modifications that took place during the building's "art museum" phase.

 The wider estate is made up of woods (the second largest part of the Forest of Leeds).
 There are sporting facilities for football, golf, running, cycling, horse-riding and orienteering.
 There is an innovative children's playground opened in 2011 which caters for both disabled and able-bodied children.
+An area designated for learning to cycle was created in 2026.

 Pegasus Wood, to the south of the house, commemorates veterans of the Normandy Landing at Pegasus Bridge in 1944.